Suboxone Clinics in Arkansas

 Counseling Associates - Marshall, AR

-Counseling Associates is a suboxone and methadone clinic in Marshall, AR situated in the 72650 zip code.
+Counseling Associates is a suboxone treatment center in Marshall, AR situated in the 72650 zip code.

 Location: 316 Highway 65 North, Marshall, AR 72650 in Searcy County